 Research suggests a strong link between sleep quality and mood.
 Spoiler Alert!
 This means you might want to think twice about staying up to watch that last episode of Game of Thrones.

 2. Sleep affects the way you think

 When you’re short on sleep, it’s a lot harder to concentrate, solve problems and make decisions.
 This means that, without enough sleep, it’s difficult to be your best self at work, school and in your social life, too.

 It’s not uncommon for students to pull “all-nighters” to study for an exam, but that method might actually be more harmful than helpful.
 By getting to sleep at a regular time, you’ll be putting your best brain forward for that exam.

 We lead busy lives.
 Between work and school, doing chores and cooking meals, there isn’t always time left over to practice self-care.
 And when you’re tired, you’re more likely to skip the activities that can support your well-being.

 You’re much more likely to spend time painting or exercising in your free time if you’re energized by a good night’s sleep.

 Just like driving a car on nothing but fumes is hard on the engine, going about daily life without adequate sleep is hard on the body.
 To maintain good mental health, make sure your physical needs are met.

 Physical sensations you might feel when you haven’t had enough sleep include feeling sluggish and drained.
 It’s much more difficult to enjoy life and reach your potential—two of the six common features of good mental health—when you don’t feel up to it.

-Quality sleep is an important aspect of overall mental health, which is why we’re pleased to partner with Sleep Country Canada throughout May—the month of CMHA Mental Health Week—to spread awareness about the critical connection between quality sleep and mental wellness.
+Quality sleep is an important aspect of overall health, this is why we are pleased to partner with Sleep Country Canada for World Sleep Day, on March 18th, 2022, to spread awareness about the critical connection between quality sleep and mental wellness.